valentine-ch/steam-launch/README.md

 ```bash
 $ steam-launch --init
 ```
-This will create a directory at `~/.config/steam-launch/` and initialize necessary config files there.
-You only need to run this if you want to manually edit the config before using the tool. if Steam is installed via Flatpak it is recommended to run:
+This will create a config directory at `~/.config/steam-launch/` and initialize necessary files there.
+If you're using Flatpak version of Steam use `--flatpak` option:
 ```bash
 $ steam-launch --init --flatpak
 ```
+You can skip this step unless you're going to use `--flatpak` option or you want to manually edit the config before using the tool.
+If config directory doesn't exist it will be initialize automatically when you create an alias or change settings.

 ### 3. Adding Aliases

 There are several ways to add game aliases: